neondatabase-labs/neon_local_vs_code_extension/README.md

 ## Requirements

 - Docker must be installed and running on your system
-- A Neon account and API key
+- A Neon account (for OAuth sign-in) or API key
 - VS Code 1.85.0 or later

 ## Installation

 1. Install the extension from the VS Code marketplace
+2. Open the Connect view in the sidebar
+3. Sign in with your Neon account or import a persistent API key

+## Authentication

+The extension supports two authentication methods:

+### OAuth Sign-in (Recommended)
+1. Click "Sign in" in the Connect view
+2. Complete the OAuth flow in your browser
+3. Your access and refresh tokens are securely stored

+### Persistent API Key
+1. Click "Import API Key" in the Connect view
-2. Configure your Neon API key and project ID using the "Neon: Configure Local Environment" command
+2. Enter your Neon persistent API key
+3. The key is securely stored and encrypted

+**Security**: All tokens are encrypted and stored using VS Code's SecretStorage API.

 ## Usage

 The extension provides the following commands (accessible via Command Palette - Ctrl/Cmd + Shift + P):

-- **Neon: Configure Local Environment**: Set up your Neon API key, project ID, and preferred driver
 - **Neon: Start Local Proxy**: Start the local proxy with a selected branch
 - **Neon: Stop Local Proxy**: Stop the currently running proxy
 - **Neon: Create New Branch**: Create a new Neon database branch